 As discussed in our Why can parrots talk article, it takes an incredibly big effort for a bird to talk like a human.
 Parrots have to move their tongues forward and backward to adjust their beak openings to adjust the sounds.
 To make plosive sounds (like “b” and “p”), they have to do something similar to burping coming from within their trachea.

-All the effort is worth for bonded parrots because they believe their human owner is part of their flock and they’re are obstinate to sing our song.
+All the effort is worth it for bonded parrots because they believe their human owner is part of their flock and they’re are obstinate to sing our song.

 To summarize, having a strong bond with your bird is essential if you want to teach it how to talk.

 Younger birds have an easier time learning how to talk in the same way as human toddlers have an easier time learning a second language.
-Young birds will learn faster, especially if stimulated during the critical period.
+Young birds will learn faster, especially if estimulated during the critical period.

 Ravens, for instance, can only learn how to talk during their critical period, when their nervous system is especially sensitive to certain environmental stimuli.
 If for some reason, this organism does not receive the appropriate stimulus during this period to learn a given skill or trait, it may be difficult to learn after.